Vasilopita (or Basilopita) is a perfectly sweet and flavourful New Year’s Cake!

 - 6 large eggs

-- Approximately 1/3 cup (80 ml) icing sugar, for dusting on top of the vasilopita
+- 1/3 cup (45 grams) icing sugar for dusting the top of the vasilopita

 - Preheat oven to 350 degrees Fahrenheit